ProjectPhysX/OpenCL-Wrapper/README.md

 # OpenCL-Wrapper
 OpenCL is the most powerful programming language ever created.
-Yet the OpenCL C++ bindings are very cumbersome and the code overhead prevents many people from getting started.
+Yet the OpenCL C++ bindings are cumbersome and the code overhead prevents many people from getting started.
 I created this lightweight OpenCL-Wrapper to greatly simplify OpenCL software development with C++ while keeping functionality and performance.

 Works in both Windows and Linux with C++17.